Western Band Association

 The Western Band Association (WBA) is a nonprofit organization that promotes high school music education in California, Arizona and Nevada.
-Specifically, the WBA organizes many marching band competitions for high school students.
-Its championships event is considered to be the second-largest single marching contest in the country.
+Specifically, the WBA organizes marching band competitions for high school students.
+Its championships event is considered to be one of the largest marching band championships in the United States.

 In addition to marching band events, WBA also organizes concert band festivals, symposia, and musical and leadership clinics.
 In 2008, over 12,000 students in 133 bands performed in WBA events in multiple competitions hosted throughout the state.

 History

 The Western Band Association was started in 1979 by marching band directors from five Northern and Central California high schools: Mike Rubino (Live Oak High School), Ramiro Barrera (James Logan High School), Dan Smith (Independence High School), Gary Runsten (Modesto High School) and Mel Stratton (Clovis High School).

 In 1984, Gary Gilroy (Moreau High School) coined the name "WSMBC" Western States Marching Band Conference, which would later be shortened to WBA by Ramiro Barrera (James Logan High School) in 2002.
 The first WSMBC Championship was held in conjunction with the 1984 Music Bowl Prelims at James Logan High School.
 In 1995, John Hannan (Mission Viejo High School) helped expand the organization's efforts to include Southern California bands as well.

 In recent years, bands have also competed under the "WBA" banner from nearby states, including Washington, Oregon, and Nevada.
 The scoring system also grew to become a two-tiered criteria based curriculum designed for bands of various size memberships, assuring that the small band would have the same opportunity as the large band to achieve a high score measuring their unique orchestration and design options.

 In 2006, the competition schedule has grown to offer consecutive contests in each of the three Regions (Northern, Central and Southern California) helping to alleviate the costs of travel for the bands.

 In 2012, James Logan High School and Ayala High School tied for first place at the WBA Championships, with both scoring 93.40.
 However, the tie was broken based on Ayala's General Effect score.
 The tiebreaker settled Ayala as the WBA Champions.